drscotthawley/vqgan-shh/README.md

 See `./train-vqgan.py --help` for options.

-## Example Outputs
+## Example Results

-After training for 6 hours on a Razer Blade 16" with a NVIDIA 4090-mobile (16 GB VRAM), we see the following results.
-They're not "amazing," but perhaps training for longer will help.
+Trained using a Razer Blade 16" with a NVIDIA 4090-mobile (16 GB VRAM) for 6 hours.

+Inputs: 128x128x3, downsampled to 32x32, with 1024 codebook vectors of 256 elements each.

-### Reconstructed Images:
+### Reconstructed Images (128x128x3):
 ![Example image output](examples/example_demo.png)

 Top row: Input images.
 Bottom row: Reconstructions.